vladi-rh/rhoai-genaiops-lab-instructions/docs/3-ready-to-scale-101/1-llama-stack.md

     ![llama-stack-playground-summary.png](./images/llama-stack-playground-summary.png)

-You have a few more options than in Gradio as well, try them out on the summarize task and see if you can figure out what `Top P` and `Repetition Penalty` does to your output.
-What are good values for these?
+You have a few more options than in previous exercises.
+Alongside `Temperature`, you’ll also see `Top P` and `Repetition Penalty`.
+Try them out on the summarize task and observe how they change the output.
+What values work well?

+***Top P:*** Limits how many possible words the model considers.
+Lower = more focused, higher = more varied.

+***Repetition Penalty:*** Reduces repeated words.
+Higher = less repetition.

 ---